jaherne/FoolFotoForensics/README.md

 =================

 Purpose of the tool:
 Prevent Error Level Analysis from returning useful data when analyzing a given image.
+An example of the tool in use can be seen here: http://imgur.com/a/Kcfk3

 Install Steps:
 1. Install Pillow "pip install pillow"